A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Introduction

 \subsection{Organization}

 In \Cref{sec:prelim} we fix the basic notation used throughout the manuscript.
 In \Cref{sec:pdl-defn} we define the family of $\PDL$ logics and we introduce the logic of $\UCPDLp$ and its semantics. \Cref{sec:relation-to-loop-icpdl} shows the equivalence, in terms of expressive power, of $\CPDLg{\Tw[1]}$, $\CPDLg{\Tw[2]}$ and $\ICPDL$ on the one hand, and of $\loopCPDL$ with $\CPDLg{\Graphloop}$ on the other.
 In \Cref{sec:caracterization} we define (bi)simulation relations for the fragments $\CPDLg{\Tw}$ of $\UCPDLp$ and show that they characterize model-indistinguishability. \Cref{sec:separation} shows that $\CPDLg{\Tw[k+1]}$ is strictly more expressive than $\CPDLg{\Tw[k]}$ for every $k \geq 2$, as well as the incomparability of $\CPDLp$ with respect to $\UNFOreg$ and $\UNFO$.
 In \Cref{sec:sat} we solve the satisfiability problem for $\UCPDLp$.
-In \Cref{sec:UNTC} we introduce the extension of $\UNFO$ with mondadic transitive closure and we show that it is equivalent to $\UCPDLp$ in terms of expressive power via computable translations, and we study its satisfiability problem.
-Finally, in \Cref{sec:modelchecking} we investigate the model checking problem, both for $\UCPDLp$ and $\UNTC$.
-We give some concluding remarks in \Cref{sec:conclusions}.
+In \Cref{sec:UNTC} we introduce the extension of $\UNFO$ with monadic transitive closure and we show that it is equivalent to $\UCPDLp$ in terms of expressive power via computable translations, and we study its satisfiability problem.
+Finally, in \Cref{sec:conclusions} we give some concluding remarks and also state a model-checking result.